DanielLiu1123/httpexchange-spring-boot-starter/README.md

       classes: [com.example.PostApi] # Class canonical name
 ```

-> configuration 'clients' is more flexible, it supports Ant-style pattern.
-> configuration 'classes' is more IDE-friendly and efficient.
+> configuration `clients` is more flexible, it supports Ant-style pattern, `classes` is more IDE-friendly and efficient.

 #### Url Variables